jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 3 Act to bind the Crown
 Subject to section 186, this Act shall bind the Crown.

-### 3A Transitional and savings provisions relating to amendments to this Act
+### 3A Application, transitional, and savings provisions relating to amendments to this Act
-Schedule 1 contains transitional and savings provisions (relating to amendments made to this Act on or after 1 April 2015) that affect other provisions of this Act (see section 276).
+Schedule 1 contains application, transitional, and savings provisions (relating to amendments made to this Act on or after 1 April 2015) that affect other provisions of this Act (see section 276).

 ### 4 Objects
 The objects of this Act are—